This just might be one of the best dishes my husband has ever made!

 It's got a thick and creamy sauce with just a hint of wine.
 The seitan provides just the right texture & mouth feel--not to mention, it's a huge protein boost.

 If you want to get fancy, sprinkle a teaspoon of toasted chopped walnuts on top.

 This is an enlightened version of Robin Asbell's Big Vegan Creamy Triple Mushroom Fettucine

 Click here to get to the post where this recipe originates

-1/2 cup of vegetable broth for sauteeing--use only a small amount at a time to prevent vegetables from sticking.
+1/4 cup of vegetable broth for sauteeing--use only a small amount at a time to prevent vegetables from sticking.
 Mushrooms have so much liquid, that I didn't need any broth sautéing with a Scanpan

 2 small dried mushrooms (any variety)